seL4/graph-refine/README.md

 will also provide instructions on the command line if the configuration is missing or invalid.

+To test the solver setup is working:

+    python solver.py test

 Additional dependencies are required to run the full seL4 binary verification problem.
 They are described in the [`seL4-example`](seL4-example/) directory.